 Note: The Windows API has a maximum path length of 256 characters.
 When importing files into NP-View with long file names (typically > 50 characters), they may fail to import.
 Reducing the length of the file name before importing tends to resolve this issue.

-Once a workspace is created, the user can begin importing configuration files from Firewalls, Routers and Switches.
+Once a workspace is created, the user can begin importing configuration files from Firewalls, Routers and Switches, and/or auxiliary data, such as hostname files.
+Multiple supported configuration files can be loaded at a single time.

-3. Automatically – NP-View can also be configured to automatically retrieve files from devices, network management systems and file shares on a schedule.
-See the Connectors section for more information.
+Automatically – NP-View can also be configured to automatically retrieve files from devices, network management systems, and file shares on a schedule to keep your environments more up to date.
+See the Connectors section for more information on how to get started.

-Import can take some time depending on the number and size of the files imported.
-The import status will be displayed on the import menu by a loading bar and by the background task spinner next to your user name in the upper right corner of the map.
+Note: Import can take some time depending on the number and size of the files imported.
+The import status will be displayed by the background task spinner next to your user name in the upper right corner of the map.
 Upon completion of Import, the Home View of the Topology Map will be displayed.

 Note: Device licenses are applied on First import.
 As files are loaded, the available license count goes down and the device is tracked across all workspaces.
 See the licensing section for more details.